VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 Hyper Parameter Tuning
-we can find best combination of hyper parameters, see video OOB score whenever training random forests, we use random samples to input in forest. there are always around 37% rows that are never choosen for sampling, so we use them as test set.
+we can find best combination of hyper parameters, see video OOB score whenever training random forests, we use random samples to input in forest. there are always around 37% rows that are never chosen for sampling, so we use them as test set.

 Feature Importance
 some features are more important than the others , we can find that using random forests

 # AdaBoost (66)

 # K-Means Clustering (103)